 AOI Operation Description

-If the mode is configured for time remaining, the AOI will subtract the accumulated timer value from the preset value to determine the time remaining.
+If the mode is configured for time remaining, the AOI will subtract the accumulated timer value from the pre-set value to determine the time remaining.
 Otherwise the outputs will be calculated using the accumulated timer value.

 The display components of the timer are computed using a series of modular arithmetic instructions and division results being moved into DINT instructions to preserve the quotient without any rounding.